Skip to main content

 }, props)

-After getting used to, xoid can feel more intuitive than React hooks in a lot of cases.
+After you get used to it, xoid can feel more intuitive than React hooks in a lot of cases.

 Another Example

-is our dynamic function that changes in every render, and we're supposed to feed it to onDrop
+Imagine that props.func is our dynamic function that changes in every render, and we're supposed to feed it to onDrop.

 With xoid: